How to Fish on the Sea of Thieves

 - Once you’ve caught a fish, work out what you’re going to do with it!
 Need to eat it for health?
 Make sure you cook it, as raw fish will often just make your pirate puke.
 Cooked fish gives you more health and sells for more gold.
 However, you’ll still need to be careful when cooking your catch: burnt fish sell for a lot less, so take your fish off the frying pan before it starts to char – or worse, burns and starts a fire on your ship.

 - There are 10 types of fish swimming the waters of Sea of Thieves, each with five varieties – some harder to catch than others, including fish in super-rare colours and glowing variants found at night.
 They can be caught in different areas of the map and at different times of day, using various kinds of bait.
 All fish can also be found as bumper-size Trophy fish, which will resist your attempts to lure them in even more fiercely!

 Those are the basics of fishing on the Sea of Thieves.
 If you want to make some cash from your catches, just head to the nearest Seapost and sell them to The Hunter’s Call representative manning the post.
-With stacks of Doubloons and an impressive Gold Hauler figurehead currently up for grabs in our Hunter’s Haul event, there’s never been a better moment to pick up your rod and try your luck!
+With the Hunter's Haul event and other similar challenges regularly popping up on our Events Hub to offer even more rewards, there’s never been a better moment to pick up your rod and try your luck!